 To power, the items listed above you would need at least a 5,000-watt emergency backup generator.
 If you wish to power more you may need a whole house standby generator.
 For portable emergency generators, you will also need to have enough fuel on hand to run the portable generator for a day or two.
 If your home has no sub-panel or transfer switch, you will need long extension cords to run power from the backup generator into your home.

 This post offers great information on Generator Maintenance Tips.

 About Premium Electric

-Along with 24-hour emergency electrical services, Abbotsford’s Premium Electric provides a wide range of electrical services for clients throughout the Fraser Valley including Abbotsford, Chilliwack, Maple Ridge, Aldergrove, Langley, and Mission.
+Along with 24-hour emergency electrical services, Abbotsford’s Premium Electric provides a wide range of electrical services for clients throughout the Fraser Valley including in Langley, Aldergrove, Surrey, Mission, Maple Ridge, Abbotsford, and Chilliwack.

 Let our certified Abbotsford electricians help you install a standby or whole house backup generator to protect your home or your business.
 All our electrical work is warrantied.

 See this Consumer Reports article for additional information on How to Choose the Right Size Generator.

 You might also like this post entitled, 10 Downed Power Line Safety Tips.